JinhuaY/SPL_S-P500/SPL_SP500int_Panel Data Analysis/README.md

 to the whole market, and tests whether the error term has heterogeneous variance and serial correlations.
 Uses robust variance and run the regression again.'

-Keywords : financial, returns, regression, empirical, panel-analysis
+Keywords: financial, returns, regression, empirical, panel-analysis

 See also: SPL_SP500int_Data Description, SPL_SP500int_CAPM Regression